GeiserX/Way-CMS/README.md

 - `SECRET_KEY`: Flask secret key for sessions (default: auto-generated, **change in production!**)
 - `READ_ONLY_MODE`: Set to `true` to enable read-only mode (default: `false`)
 - `SESSION_TIMEOUT_MINUTES`: Session timeout in minutes (default: `1440` = 24 hours)
+- `WEBSITE_URL`: URL of your live website - shows a "🌐 Live Website" link in the CMS header (optional)
+- `WEBSITE_NAME`: Name of your website - displayed in the breadcrumb instead of folder name (optional)
 - `PORT`: Port to run the CMS server on (default: `5000`)
 - `DEBUG`: Enable debug mode (default: `false`)

+See `.env.example` for a complete example configuration file.

 ### Volumes